Access Permits

 No permit required

-Recreational fishers who would like to access Aboriginal waters marked in green on the Recreational Fishing Aboriginal Waters Access Map are able to do so without the need to apply for a Recreational Fishing Permit.
+Recreational fishers who would like to access Aboriginal Waters marked in green on the Recreational Fishing Aboriginal Waters Access Map are able to do so without the need to apply for a Recreational Fishing Permit.

 Black, Blue and Purple Zones